Comparing the Growing List of FinTech Debit Cards

 Another peer to peer service that’s diversified into debit cards in recent years is Square’s Cash app.
 Although Square is best known for its small business payments and point of sales solutions, the company launched Cash as a rival to Venmo, PayPal, and the like.
 The Cash Card then followed in 2017.

 The Cash Card is the one product on this list I have some personal experience with.
-I’ve been using the card for several months now and have become a fan of its Boosts feature.
+I’ve been using the card for over a year now and have become a fan of its Boosts feature.
 Boosts allow cardholders to instantly earn discounts on select restaurant and retailer purchases.
-In some cases these discounts are a percentage off (e.g. 10% off at Chick-fil-A) while my personal favorite Boost grants a $1 off at any coffee shop.
-Thanks to this Boost, I’m able to reload my Starbucks card with $10 and have only $9 be deducted from my Cash card balance.
+In some cases these discounts are a percentage off (e.g. 10% off at Chipotle) while my personal favorite Boost grants a $1 off at any coffee shop.
+Sadly this particular Boost must have proven too popular for its own good as you now need to unlock it by making five other purchases on your Cash Card before you can use it — and then you can only apply it to five visits.

 SoFi is a FinTech startup that seems to do a little bit of everything these days.
 While the company might be most associated with loans, they’ve recently pushed active and automated investment accounts as well.
-Elsewhere, they also offer their SoFi Money account and Visa debit card.
+Elsewhere, they also offer their SoFi Money account and Visa (soon to be MasterCard) debit card.

-Billed as a hybrid account, SoFi Money boasts that it currently pays users a 2.25% APY on their money without charging them any monthly fees.
+Billed as a hybrid account, SoFi Money boasts that it currently pays users a 1.6% APY (accurate as of February 19th, 2020) on their money without charging them any monthly fees.
 But the lack of fees doesn’t stop there — according to their fee schedule, the card offers free or reimbursed ATM fees worldwide, $0 foreign transaction fees, and no overdraft fees (note: the transaction will just be declined in most cases).

-Sure 2.25% might not be the absolute best APY available but it’s also not far off — not to mention that this is actually a hybrid checking account.
+Sure 1.6% might not be the absolute best APY available but it’s also not far off — not to mention that this is actually a hybrid checking account.
 Plus the ability to use any ATM domestic or abroad is another winner in my book.
 All this means that, although SoFi may be the most out of left field app on this list to have a debit card, it does make a compelling case for itself.
-Full disclosure: I actually signed up for a SoFi Money account while writing this, so I mean what I say.
+Full disclosure: I actually signed up for a SoFi Money account, so I mean what I say.

 Cost: $3 a month